bcook26/ML-Models/HospitalLOS/README.md

 y output: Hospital Stay

 ## TLDR:
-- stared off by looking at the correlation between variales
+- started off by looking at the correlation between variables
 - strong positive correlation between number of CT scanners and MRI units, this makes sense and probably relates to the size of the hospitals
 - Japan, Russia and Korea have the longest length of stay